jmodzuka/Data-Analytics-Assignments/README.md

-# Bachelor of Informatics Honours
+# Data Analytics Assignments - Bachelor of Informatics Honours

-## Information & Knowledge in Organisations: Data Analytics
+## Overview

+Completing this module deepened my understanding of **data analysis techniques** for statistical tasks.
+I gained knowledge in **design and ethical considerations**, along with hands-on experience in **data cleaning, manipulation, exploratory analysis, modeling, and visualization** using **R**.
+The assignments in this module provided practical applications of these skills in real-world scenarios.
+This repository contains assignments completed as part of my **Postgraduate Honours in Informatics**, focusing on **data analytics** in the module **Information & Knowledge in Organisations**.
+These assignments involved data wrangling, visualization, and natural language processing (NLP) techniques to analyze real-world datasets and uncover meaningful insights.

+## Assignments

+### **Assignment 1: Analysing the Spread of Covid-19 in South Africa**
-## Assignment 1: Analysing the spread of Covid-19 in South Africa Covid-19 had a profound impact on the world over the past couple of years.
-In this assignment,
+- **Objective:** Analyze the impact and spread of Covid-19 in South Africa using publicly available data.
-you will use R to clean and visualize data related to the spread of the virus.
-You will obtain data from a publicly available source and use R to transform it into a format that can be used for analysis.
-After cleaning the data, you will create visualizations that provide insights into the spread of the virus over time, in different countries and regions.
-This assignment focuses on data wrangling and visualisation.
-For this assignment you need to produce a Quarto notebook that includes the code to wrangle and process the data necessary for visualising the spread of Covid-19 in South Africa.

-### The assignment has two parts:

-• Part A: Figure reproduction
-o You need to produce the seven visualisations presented on the next pages.1 This will involve collecting and processing the data prior to producing the visualisations.

-• Part B: Figure design
-o Using this same data (or any other data) you need to produce seven further visuals that enable us to understand aspects of the Covid-19 pandemic beyond South Africa.
-These visuals cannot be the same as those produced in Part A.
+- **Key Activities:**
+  - Data acquisition and preprocessing using **R**.
+  - Cleaning and transforming Covid-19 datasets for analysis.
+  - Producing visualizations to explore the spread of the virus over time and across regions.
+- **Deliverable:** A **Quarto notebook** documenting the data processing steps and visualizations.
+- **Assignment Breakdown:**
+  - **Part A:** Reproducing seven pre-defined figures from the dataset.
+  - **Part B:** Designing seven additional visualizations exploring the pandemic beyond South Africa.

-## Assignment 3: What do Information Systems researchers write about?
+### **Assignment 3: What do Information Systems Researchers Write About?**

-The rapid growth of Information Systems (IS) as a field of study has led to the publication of a large number of articles in this area.
-To gain insight into the research trends and patterns in
+- **Objective:** Conduct a bibliometric analysis of **Information Systems (IS) research** from 2011 to 2020.
+- **Key Activities:**
-IS, you are asked to analyze a bibliometric dataset that contains all IS articles published in the key journals and conferences in the field between 2011 and 2020.
+  - Processing a bibliometric dataset containing research articles from key IS journals and conferences.

-The data contains information on the articles, including title, abstract, authors, publication year, and keywords.
-Your task is to analyze this dataset using text-based techniques to inform readers about the field.
-Your analysis can address, for example, the following research questions:
+  - Applying **Natural Language Processing (NLP)** techniques to analyze abstracts and keywords.
+  - Investigating research trends, author productivity, citation impact, and thematic evolution over time.
+- **Research Questions Explored:**

-1. What are the most common topics and themes in IS research over the past decade?
+  - Common topics and themes in IS research over the past decade.
-2. How have the IS research topics and themes evolved over the past decade?
+  - Evolution of IS research topics and trends.
-3. What are the most productive authors and journals in the field of IS?
-4. What is the impact of IS research, as measured by citation counts?
-5. What are the most frequent keywords in IS and how have they changed over time?
-6. Is there a relationship between particular topics and themes and citation counts?
-7. What is the relationship between authorship patterns (e.g. single authorship, multi-authorship) and research impact in the IS field?
-8. Does the tonality of IS abstracts differ by topic?

-In your analysis, you are expected to use NLP to process the abstracts (and any other available metrics/text) of the articles.
-You will then present your findings in a clear and concise manner, supported by appropriate tables, figures, and visualizations.
+  - Most productive authors, journals, and citation impact.
+  - Authorship patterns and their relationship with research impact.
+  - Sentiment analysis of abstracts across different topics.
+- **Deliverable:** A comprehensive report with **data-driven insights, visualizations, and statistical analysis**.

+## Tools & Technologies
+- **Programming Language:** R
+- **Data Processing & Visualization:** Tidyverse (ggplot2, dplyr, tidyr), Quarto
+- **Natural Language Processing:** NLP libraries in R (tidytext, quanteda)

+This repository showcases my ability to apply **data analytics, visualization, and NLP techniques** to real-world datasets and generate meaningful insights.